danjenson/notes/papers/gflownet-foundations.md

 - Extends GFN framework to learn a policy $\pi$ for an agent in an environment that could be deterministic or stochastic.
-- The general idea is to compose teh state spaces into even and odd states and have the policy govern one set of transitions and the environment the other.
+- The general idea is to compose the state spaces into even and odd states and have the policy govern one set of transitions and the environment the other.

 ## Appendix C. Expected Downstream Reward and Reward-Maximizing Policy